TES5Edit/TES5Edit/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **What is the version of xEdit you are using?**
-Copy the first line from you xEdit messages window.
+Copy the first line from your xEdit messages window.

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
+**To reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'